 BIG SANDY focuses on the faulted-off top of a 25-square-kilometer Laramide porphyry system located along the Bagdad-Perseverance-Mineral Park trend.
 The discovery of several unusual surficial copper occurrences lead the Company to believe that they are linked to a shallowly covered porphyry copper deposit.

-Big Sandy project is a large , truncated porphyry copper-molybdenum prospect located in northwestern Arizona, approximately 30 kilometers from the Company’s Perseverance Project.
-The Big Sandy project comprises approximately 1400 hectares of mineral tenures, including 128 federal lode mining claims and 3 State of Arizona Mineral Exploration Permits.
+Big Sandy project is a large , truncated porphyry copper-molybdenum prospect located in northwestern Arizona, approximately 30 kilometers from the Company’s Perseverance Project and on trend with other producing porphyry systems.
+The Big Sandy project comprises approximately 5733 acres of mineral tenures

 BIG SANDY EXPLORATION CONCEPT